chihoxtra/dqn_ms_pacman/README.md

  <img width="201" height="105" src="https://github.com/chihoxtra/dqn_ms_pacman/blob/master/per.png">
 </p>
 Here I tried to use 2 different data storage structure to store the memory:
 * deque from the collection packages.
 Pros: easy to understand and visualize.
 Cons.
-Could be slow when memory
+Could be slow when memory<br>
 <B>- Key Learnings: To avoid zero probability for some experience, a small value is added to all td error so that they wont end up having a zero value.
 I personally find that this value cannot be too small.
 A reasonable value could be 1e-3. </B>